mesako/mesako.github.io/_portfolio/project7.md

 ---
-title: Large-scale Quantitative Data Visualizations
+title: "Data Visualizations: Empowering Quantitative Insights"
 subtitle: How can we make sense of data that is too large and complex to see?

 caption: